doda25-team1/operation/ACTIVITY.md

 I worked on setting up kubernetes on the controller VM and making sure

 - Alex: I worked on the Step 1-3 and Step 8, defined the Vagrant file.
 Set up the Ansible provisioner in it and managed etc/hosts dynamically via Jinja.

+- Noah: I worked on stepe 21-23 of A2, and was trying to test the vagrant setup, but this was tough using WSL.